 - Pass a review of collaborative calibration utilizing actual student work to check if student responses meet the expected results of the design process.
-(Vagle, 2015) (Erkens, 2016)
+(Dimich, 2015) (Erkens, 2016)

 Notice the focus: student learning, visible standards, planned engagement, and design which clearly identifies the successes and challenges of student learning.
 All these elements are folded into the cloth of a collaborative approach to planning and implementation.